SERVIR/curriculum_development_initiative/README.md

 # Notice
 The curriculum materials accessed in this repository may be out of date due to updates to our tools or the software they depend on (e.g. Python & Google Earth Engine).
 For assistance using our tools, feel free to get in touch with us at https://servirglobal.net/.

+# Funding Information
+Funding for this work was provided through the cooperative agreement 80MSFC22N0004 between NASA and the University of Alabama in Huntsville (UAH).
+SERVIR is a joint NASA and USAID-led program.